 In addition to posting your own entry each week, you are require to post at least 2 comments each week on the entries of other students.
 Because some students wait to post their entires, these are not strictly due before class, and do not have a strict deadline.
 But you should get in the habit of posting two comments each week.
 Each comment will receive 0.5 points each with 10 points possible

 Discussion questions for the next week will be posted shortly after each class.

 Project Draft Due: October

 There will be no final exam.
 Instead, you will be asked to design an original research project.
 This will consist of motivating and framing a research question, operationalizing the question, designing and choosing a methodology, explaining how you would gather the necessary data, and how you would analyze the data and what conclusions you might reach.

 This is really a semester-long project, with several parts that should evolve and come together for your final assignment.
 The blog assignment each week will ask you to explore a different aspect of your research project, or consider the applicability of a new methodology.
-You will make in-class presentations of some of these, and eventually of your entire project.
-You will submit a draft of the project mid-semester, for detailed comments from me.
+You will make two short in-class presentations on your project.
+You will submit a written draft of the project mid-semester, for detailed comments from me.
 And you will submit a formal written final project at the end of the semester.

 You should choose a topic and research question at the start of the semester, though you are free to change it at any time.
 Indeed, the question should evolve, mature, and grow more focused and refined with each assignment.

 Each week, one or two students will present their research project.
 Dates will be assigned by a sign-up sheet passed around the first day.
 This will be the "short presentation" and counts as part of the class participation grade.
 We will discuss the project as a class, to offer ideas and suggestions.
 There will also be a class set aside to discuss projects, for those presentations that don't fit into the weekly format.